 Yes, NIA is an all-through school.
 This allows pupils to join in Reception and stay at the same site until they complete their A-levels, providing stability and a seamless transition between key stages.

 Applications for Reception and Year 7 are made via the West Northamptonshire Council co-ordinated admissions scheme.
-The deadline for Year 7 applications for 2026 entry is 31 October 2025.
+For September 2027 entry, Reception applications close on 15 January 2027, while Year 7 applications open on 10 September 2026 and close on 31 October 2026.

 The facilities are highly modern.
 Housed in a former industrial building, it features massive indoor sports halls, specialized science labs, and professional-grade spaces for dance and digital arts.